onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 })
 ```

-If you want to see the on chain smart contract we'll be speaking with next, you can [view the source here](https://flow-view-source.com/testnet/account/0xba1132bc08f82fe2/contract/Profile), but for this tutorial it's not necessary you understand it.
-We recommend later diving into [learning the Cadence language](https://docs.onflow.org/cadence/) used to write the smart contract once you gotten the core FCL concepts down.
+If you want to see the on chain smart contract we'll be speaking with next, you can view the [Profile Contract](https://testnet.flowscan.org/contract/A.ba1132bc08f82fe2.Profile) source code but again for this tutorial it's not necessary you understand it.

-The first thing we are going to do is query to see what the user's profile name is.
-A few things need to happen in order to do that: we need to import the contract, pass it the user's account address as an argument, call it with `fcl.query`, and set the result to state in React so we can display the profile name in our browser.
-We also want it to display "No Profile" if one was not found.
+**The first thing we are going to do is query to see what the user's profile name is from the contract.**

+A few things need to happen in order to do that:
+1. We need to import the contract and pass it the user's account address as an argument.
+2. Call it with `fcl.query`.
+3. Set the result to the app state in React so we can display the profile name in our browser.
+4. Display "No Profile" if one was not found.

 Take a look at the new code and we'll explain each new piece after.
 Remember, the cadence code is a separate language from JavaScript used to write smart contracts, so to learn FCL in this tutorial it's okay you only glance at that.

-You'll find other links for learning Cadence later.
+> **Replace file:** `./src/App.js`
 ```javascript
 import "./config"
 import { useState, useEffect } from "react"